Since I became interested in English soccer, I have taken to using the term "football supporters" use for their arch-rivals: "The Scum."

 Ah, but let a Yankee even have the appearance of impropriety, be it performance-enhancing drugs or purpose pitches, arguing an umpire's call or being abused by opposing fans -- and it's open season on said Yankee, be he player or manager or executive.
 I call it the Yankee Doodle Double Standard.

 The Mitchell Report was damning.
 It basically ensured that Roger Clemens, Andy Pettitte, and a few others connected with the Yankees would be forever labeled "cheaters" by the baseball public.
 And this was before we knew that Alex Rodriguez had used steroids while with the Texas Rangers -- not, as far as anyone has yet proven, with the Yankees.

 Yet that Report, written by former Senate Majority Leader George Mitchell, a member of the Red Sox' board of directors, said nothing about Ortiz.
 Or Ramirez.
-Or several other Red Sox who've been accused, including Bronson Arroyo, who confessed.
+Or several other Red Sox who've been accused, including Bronson Arroyo, who has since confessed.

 And now, Clemens has been acquitted -- of perjury, of lying under oath when he said he never used steroids or any other PED.
 That doesn't mean he didn't use them, only that, at the moment, it hasn't been proven that he did.
-Which is more than can be said for Ortiz and Ramirez, the two biggest reasons why the Red Sox won the 2004 and 2007 World Series.
+Which is more than can be said for Ortiz and Ramirez, the 2 biggest reasons why the Red Sox won the 2004 and 2007 World Series.

 So how can we take the Mitchell Report seriously?

 It's time to tell the truth: While there were cheaters on both the Yankees and the Red Sox, no team was helped more by that cheating than the Red Sox, and no team was hurt more by cheating -- others', and (in the case of Jason Giambi) their own -- than the Yankees.